YusufCakan/Utilities/PythonNotes/Normal vs Static vs Class Methods.md

 #### Summary
             1. To decide whether to use @staticmethod or @classmethod you have to look inside your method.
 If your method accesses other variables/methods in your class then use @classmethod.
-            2.Class methods are not bound to the object but to the class.
+            2. Class methods are not bound to the object but to the class.
             3. They can be called without instiating the class.
             4. Its first argument must be a class.
 This means you can use the class and its properties inside that method rather than a particular instance.
             5. It is useful for:
                   * Factory methods, that are used to create an instance for a class using for example some sort of pre-processing.
                   * Static methods calling static methods: if you split a static methods in several static methods, you shouldn't hard-code the class name but use class methods